alexsabr/AS_Booksynthetized/modern-operating-systems.md

 they are dependant on the kind of environment they take place, and the accepted balance beween responsiveness and "stability".

+####  Process turnaround Time  and mean process turnaround time
+One way of measuring performance of a scheduling algorithm is to study the Mean Turnaround Time.
+Turnaround time is the time needed by process when it first becomes ready until it has completed it's task and can be discarded from memory.
+It includes time spent waiting to be alloted some CPU time as well as time spent executing.
+The mean turn around time is the sum of turnaround timmes of all process, divided by the number of process.
+This is only A way and not THE way of measuring scheduling algorithm performance, because sometimes other criterion also have importance like responsiveness (see the interactive environment example)

+#### Responsiveness
+Responsiveness can be defined as the duration between the moment a process is forced to release the CPU, and when it gains again control of it.

 ##### Batch work
 No human interaction, CPU and IO bound operation are possible.
-Longer time between process switch, better overall performance (as fewer time lost on context switching) but worse instantenaous performance (one process can be running for a "long" time).
+Longer time between process switch, better turnaround time because fewer time lost on context switching.
+Worse responsiveness as one process can be running for a "long" time.

 ##### Interactive environment, with a human on the other end of the line
 There is a human interacting with process at work.
 A human which can get easily bored, and maybe jumps around doing multiple things.
-Here we aim for more frequent process switching, giving an overall worse performance but better responsiveness.
+Here we aim for more frequent process switching, giving an overall worse turnaround time but better responsiveness.

 ##### in a realtime system.
 Highly  specialized environment when task must finish within tight time constraints, or else ... .
 Sometimes events can be predicted in advance and thus the selection of certain task will be dependant on this.
+Scheduling take advantage of events coming at a regular time interval is called **periodic scheduling**, and if events are random it is then **aperiodic scheduling**